-Random forests are built on the concept of a decision tree and excel at multi-dimensional data (data with a lot of features).
-The decision tree is what I.T. people may think of them as a flow chart.
-We start at the top of the tree and branch off in different directions depending on the criteria within the tree compared to the observed features.
-Picture the various types decisions that could be built given data types: if above average for this fork here, if that category go there.
-Given complex data, obviously just one decision tree will perform quite poorly.
-But a technique called boosting was developed to create a whole lot of decision trees and look at the aggregate result from all of them.
-This provided a huge improvement and worked out quite well.
-While each individual tree performed poorly, they all performed poorly in a predictable spread around the best answer.
-Therefore the best answer can be derived from looking at all the trees (see where this is going with the forest?).
+Random forests are built on the concept of the decision tree and excel at multidimensional data (data with a lot of features).
+The decision tree is what IT people think of as a flow chart.
+You start at the top of the tree and branch off in different directions, depending on the criteria within the tree compared to the observed features.
+Imagine the various types of decisions that could be built given data typesif the data is above average, fork here; if data fits into that category, go there.
+If you have complex data, you must use more than one decision tree.
+A technique called boosting was developed to create a whole lot of decision trees and then look at the aggregate result from all of them.
+Boosting provides a huge improvement.
+Although each individual tree performs poorly, they all performed poorly in a predictable spread around the best answer.
+Therefore, the best answer can be derived from looking at all the trees (see where this is going with the forest?).

-Boosting decision trees worked quite well, but was influenced by noisy features.
-One or two bad eggs in the basket could bias the result by consistently pulling trees in a weird (and difficult to detect) direction.
-The random forest technique got around that problem by growing the trees with only a small subset of the features.
-This made each individual tree an even worse predictor, but the aggregate was improved because the noisy variables were only included in a subset of the features selected for each tree.
+Boosting decision trees works quite well, but it’s influenced by noisy features.
+One or two bad eggs in the basket can bias the result by consistently pulling trees in a weird (and difficult to detect) direction.
+The random forest technique gets around that problem by growing the trees with only a small subset of the features.
+This makes each individual tree an even worse predictor, but the aggregate improves because the noisy variables are included only in a subset of the features selected for each tree, and not influenced every tree in the forest.

+[[Author: Various edits okay?
+Not sure why this was all in past tense?
+Kezia]]

+[AR: yeah, mentally I think of the boosting process as a historical practice used in the past, my bad on that one]

-Random forests brought a new way of thinking and are squarely in the non-parametric camp.
+Random forests bring a new way of thinking and are squarely in the non-parametric camp.
 They do not attempt to create a model of reality and then derive the parameters of the model (such as with regression techniques).
 Instead, random forests create a huge set of relatively weak predictors and then aggregate across them all.
 This is like going to a new town and asking only tourists for directions.
-Many of the answers will be way off, but if you look at the aggregation of all the answers, you’ll get to where you’re going.
+Many of the answers will be way off, but if you look at the aggregation of all the answers, you’ll probably get where you’re going.

 As you may be thinking, you would never attempt to apply the random forest technique with pencil and paper.
-This technique will grow hundreds or even thousands of multi-branched decision trees based on random points in random features and can only be done with the aide of a computer.
+This technique grows hundreds or even thousands of multi-branched decision trees based on random points in random features and can be done only with the aide of a computer.
 Within R, random forests are available from the appropriately named randomForest package.
-It’s also worthwhile exploring parallel processing solutions and the R package doParallel offers a good solution for spreading the processing across multiple cores and reducing the computational time needed for random forests.
+It’s also worthwhile to explore parallel processing solutions and the R package doParallel offers a good solution for spreading the processing across multiple cores and reducing the computational time needed for random forests.

-type="note"
+type="general"

 Comprehension versus Performance